stackhpc/ansible-lustre/README.md

 - As `root` is not idmapped it is squashed to user `proj3-member` and group `proj3` as for all other users.
 However, unlike normal users it has group access without needing to have `proj3` as a secondary group..

 # Limitations
-As noted above changing Lustre configuration once the cluster is running may require manual intervention - consult the lustre documentation.

 When run, the Ansible will enforce that:
-- Only the automatically-defined routes are present
-- No nodemaps other than the ones it defines (and the `default` nodemap) exist
-- All parameters on those nodemaps match the Ansible configuration

-However it does not currently enforce that:
-- No additional clients ("ranges") are present in the nodemaps it defines
-- No additional id mappings exist

 In any of these cases it may be necessary to remove configuration manually using lustre commands.
 Note that the `verify.yml` playbook can identify these issues if a known-good configuration is defined.